Peer Review Process

 Initial Evaluation and Decision

 The reviewers will evaluate the manuscript and submit it back with their recommendation to the Editor-in-Chief within 2 weeks.
-If one of reviewers recommends a rejection or accepting with a wide different from the other reviewer, the Editor-in-Chief will invite a third reviewer to decide the acceptance, rejection, or revision of the manuscript.
-Manuscripts that need revision will be sent back to the corresponding author(s) along with the reviewer comments.
+If one of the reviewers recommends rejection or acceptance with a wide difference from the other reviewer, the Editor-in-Chief will invite a third reviewer to decide the rejection, acceptance, or revision of the manuscript.
+Manuscripts that need revision will be sent back to the corresponding author(s) along with the reviewer's comments.
 The corresponding author(s) must return the revised manuscript to the editorial office within 2 weeks.
 Manuscripts will be considered withdrawn if exceeded the revision due date.
 Request for an extension is acceptable if made before the revision due date.
-Corresponding authors should respond to reviewer comments in a point-by-point style.
+Corresponding author(s) should respond to reviewer comments in a point-by-point style.
 Disagreement with reviewer suggestions by the corresponding authors should be responded clearly.
-Editor-in-Chief will then send the revised manuscript to Editorial Manager to check whether the manuscript is revised according to the reviewers’ suggestions.
+Editor-in-Chief will then send the revised manuscript to the Editorial Manager to ensure that it has been revised in accordance with the reviewers' suggestions.

 The Editor-in-Chief will make one of the following decisions, which will be a final decision, after considering all reviewer comments.

-The submitted manuscript is accepted and minor revisions according to the comments of reviewers ma be requested.
+The submitted manuscript is accepted and minor revisions according to the comments of reviewers are requested.